DavideNardone/A-Sparse-Coding-Based-Approach-for-Class-Specific-Feature-Selection/README.md

 - Optionally: pycuda
 - Optionally: skcuda

 **NB**: The SCBA class can eventually run faster by exploiting the CUDA environment.
-In case, you cannot install (for some reason) the latter dependencies, you must manually remove the code which depend on these packages.
+In case you cannot install (for some reason) the latter dependencies, you must manually remove the code which depends on these packages.

 # Usage